neos/flow-development-collection/TYPO3.Flow/Documentation/TheDefinitiveGuide/PartI/Object-OrientedProgramming.rst

 	any difference: We invariably get back a new instance of a class.

-Now that we refreshed your knowledge of object oriented programming, we can take a look at the deeper concepts of FLOW3: Domain Driven Design, Model View Controller and Test Driven Development.
+Now that we refreshed your knowledge of object oriented programming, we can take a look at the deeper concepts of TYPO3 Flow: Domain Driven Design, Model View Controller and Test Driven Development.
 You'll spot the basics we just talked about in the following frequently.